 - Orange & brown paint

 I gave the students two shades of orange to choose from by adding white paint to the orange.
+I also provided different sizes of Legos for them to choose from.
 Tip: In the pictures here, you can see they’re just holding one Lego, but I recommend stacking two together.
 That’s what we did on Day 2 of this craft, and the children were much less likely to get paint on their fingers.

 While they were painting, we talked about how the Legos made circles on the paper.
 They noticed some blocks made 4 dots, and other blocks made 8!
 Some of the kids used their Legos like stamps to make circles, but some of my preschoolers slid their Legos across the paper to make swirly lines.
 It’s so important to let them explore different methods of painting & stamping!
 There was no “right” way to paint with Legos.